Case Studies

 The next step was to introduce Harley to loading.
 This was done on a separate day.

-Here is a very short clip of Harley being shown the van for the first time.
+Here is a very short clip of Harley being shown the vehicle for the first time.
 He is wearing a heart rate monitor so I could see what he was experiencing on the inside.
 He clearly did not want to load and was very tentative and nervous of what was being asked of him.

 One question which might spring to mind whilst watching these clips, might be:

-'Why on earth does she keep asking Harley to back up, when obviously he needs to go forwards into the van?
-Surely that is teaching him to run backwards or to refuse to go in?'
+'Why on earth does she keep asking Harley to back up, when obviously he needs to go forwards to be able to load?

 Licking and chewing produced a lowering of the heart rate, as Harley showed signs of relaxing.